In this case, you can set the cost using pricing components.

 For example: 1 week, 2 weeks, 3 weeks, etc.

 In each component, limit it to the appropriate number of days.

-Or you can specify a single formula from the number of booked days.
+Alternatively, you can set a single formula based on the number of days booked.

-$1000 is multiplied by the number of booked days and divided by the number of days in a month.
+$1000 is multiplied by the number of booked days that are divided by 31 (a number of days in a month).

 In this formula, we used the Ceiling function.

-For the general formula of weeks, you simply divide by 7, not by 31.
+For the formula of weeks, simply replace 31 with 7.